-- NFIP cannot sell new or renew flood insurance policies after 11:59 pm (Eastern) on December 20. - Existing NFIP policies will remain in effect until their expiration date (i.e., the renewal date plus a 30day grace period), and claims will continue to be paid as long as FEMA has the funds on hand. - Renewal policies are generally issued as long as the application is received prior to a lapse and the premium is received within the 30-day grace period.
+- NFIP cannot sell new or renew flood insurance policies after 11:59 pm (Eastern) on September 30, 2020. - Existing NFIP policies will remain in effect until their expiration date (i.e., the renewal date plus a 30-day grace period), and claims will continue to be paid as long as FEMA has the funds on hand. - Renewal policies are generally issued as long as the application is received prior to a lapse and the premium is received within the 30-day grace period.
 Other renewals must wait for reauthorization. - During a lapse, property buyers can assume existing/renewal policies.
-"Assignment of policies" (page 3 here) allows insurers to substitute the buyer's name for the seller's without having to reissue the policy. - Private flood insurance backed by a source other than NFIP (e.g., Lloyd's of London) are not affected.
-Click here and here for options.
-Please remind your clients to read the fine print of any insurance policy. - The federal requirement to purchase flood insurance is suspended, which means it is up to lenders to decide whether to make loans in special flood hazard areas while NFIP insurance is not available.
+"Assignment of policies" (page 3 here) allows insurers to substitute the buyer's name for the seller's without having to reissue the policy.